hpx::jthread#

 inline void detach()#

-permits the thread to execute independently from the thread handle
+permits the thread to execute independently of the thread handle

 returns the underlying implementation-defined thread handle